-What does being a homemaker and saving money have to do with each other?
-Well, we are the keepers of the home, and many times, we have control of saving and spending.
-So it is part of our job to keep the finances in check.
+What do being a homemaker and saving money have to do with each other?
+Well, we are the keepers of the home, and we often have control of saving and spending.
+So, it is part of our job to keep the finances in check and stick to that frugal lifestyle.
 Here are the qualities of a homemaker that go hand in hand with frugal living.

 Even though you may be working outside of the home or have your own business inside of the home, being a homemaker may still apply here – just not in that traditional sense of the word.
-You may pick up some useful tips here if you are the one in charge of the house and family.
+You may pick up some valuable tips here if you are in charge of the house and family.

 What Is A Traditional Homemaker?

-Call it a homemaker, housewife, or sometimes even a stay at home mom if there are children involved, but for the most part, the roles are the same.
+Call it a homemaker, housewife, or sometimes even a stay-at-home mom if children are involved, but for the most part, the roles are the same.

 Traditional homemakers were not that much different than we are today.
 Their lives were simpler as we have “advanced technology” that helps enhance our lives (maybe just sometimes).
 But the personality characteristics are the same.